There are currently two options approved for fulfilling the requirements for the Manufacturing Systems Engineering MS degree.

 Plan A: Thesis Option

 This program provides for study and research leading to the degree of Master of Science in Manufacturing Systems Engineering.
 The thesis plan requires twenty-four credit hours of course work and a thesis.

-The research project option is reserved for students who have significant engineering research or development experience in a manufacturing environment, for which completion of a thesis would be less beneficial than the additional course work involved in Plan B. The project option requires thirty-three credit hours of course work including an individual project.
+The non-thesis option is reserved for students who have significant engineering research or development experience in a manufacturing environment, for which completion of a thesis would be less beneficial than the additional course work involved in Plan B. The non-thesis option requires thirty hours of course work.

 All students (Plan A and Plan B) are required to take four core courses (twelve credit hours).
 The additional courses, as required, can be selected from a variety of elective courses offered.

 MFS 505: Modeling of Manufacturing Processes and Machines

 MFS 605: Systems for Factory Information and Control